<img src="https://www.astute-7-visionary.com/808803.png" style="display:none;">

 Think of it as a health check for your supply chain.
 By examining these key areas, you can pinpoint inefficiencies and see exactly where pre-assembling items into ready-to-ship kits could make a real difference.
 Let’s walk through what to look for.

-Analyze Your Order and Fulfillment Process
+Start by Analyzing Your Order Fulfillment

 Take a moment to map out your current fulfillment workflow.
 How many hands touch a single order before it goes out the door?
 If your team is spending a lot of time picking individual components for each shipment, the risk of human error naturally goes up.
 Frequent customer complaints about missing parts or incorrect items are a major red flag.
 Kitting transforms this kind of high-touch, error-prone process into a streamlined, cost-effective workflow.